boss-dao/proposals/Stage 1 - Received/05-03-2022 - CardanoShield - TheApeSociety.md

 **How long will treasury funds be vested in the assets proposed?**

-No reason to sell apes, but the DAO could consider selling SOCIETY token after all cabins are furnished and frames are purchased and upgraded.
+No reason to sell apes, but the DAO could consider selling SOCIETY token for ADA on the Minswap DEX after all cabins are furnished and frames are purchased and upgraded.

 **When should the vote on this proposal be held?**